 Furthermore, the Greek-Orthodox church claims the house of Simon the tanner to be in a another location (Saint Michael Greek-Orthodox Church), and by Catholic tradition it was on the hilltop of Jaffa (Saint Peter’s Catholic church).
 However, there is no archaeological evidence support to support these claims as well.

-Contact us to inquire about a Private to Tour of Jaffa
+Contact Us to Inquire About a Tour of Jaffa and Tel-Aviv